BCDA-APS/bs_model_instrument/docs/source/bits_overview.rst

 - **`hklpy2`**

-  Helper tools for crystallographic diffraction workflows.
-Supports integration with Bluesky and orientation matrix calculations.
+  Diffractometer as ophyd PseudoPositioner.
+Supports Bluesky operations with various diffractometer geometries in both reciprocal space and real space.

 - **`Bluesky_training`** (Work In Progress)